Update: This project was proudly featured in Time Out Magazine and at Chicagoist.com. Yay!

 - Stars = Fort Dearborn, the Great Chicago Fire of 1871, the World’s Columbian Exposition and the Century of Progress Exposition

-Ah, I get such a knot-in-my-throat sense of pride about Chicago.
+I can get such a knot-in-my-throat sense of pride about Chicago.
 As a big 2016 Olympics bid supporter, Debbie gets it too.
 Happy birthday, Debbie …and happy travels!

-You’re welcome to use these instructions and templates for free for your own personal use.
-Anyone using the template simply post a comment below or email me to track its usage.
+You’re welcome to use these instructions and free sewing pattern for your own personal use.
+Anyone using the template simply post a comment below.

-- Kathy’s free star Chicago flag template (PDF)
+- Kathy’s free star Chicago flag template (optional) (PDF)

 - Cream fabric